-77.4.3.4 Time Domain (Ballistic) Analysis of Tracking Performance
+31.4.6 Time-Domain Analysis of Tracking Performance: Ballistic

-Whether or not any of the above nonballistic analyses, evaluation of step tracking performance usually involves separate ballistic or transient analysis of each of the step responses.
-This generally takes the form of breaking up each response into three phases (Figure 77.5) (1) reaction time phase, or the time between onset of step stimulus and initiation of movement defined by exit from a visible or invisible reaction zone, (2) primary movement phase, or the open-loop ballistic movement made by most normal subjects aiming to get within the vicinity of the target as quickly as possible, the end of which is defined as the first stationary point, and (3) secondary correction phase, comprising one or more adjustments and the remaining time needed to enter and stay within target zone.
-The step measures from individual steps can then be grouped into various step categories to allow evaluation of the effect of step size, spatial predictability, arm dominance, etc., on transient performance.
+Irrespective of any of the above nonballistic analyses, evaluation of step tracking performance usually involves separate ballistic or transient analysis of each of the step responses.
+This generally takes the form of breaking up each response into three phases (Figure 31.7): (1) reaction time phase, or the time between onset of step stimulus and initiation of movement defined by exit from a visible or invisible reaction zone, (2) primary movement phase, or the open-loop ballistic movement made by most normal subjects aiming to get within the vicinity of the target as quickly as possible, the end of which is defined as the first stationary point, and (3) secondary correction phase, comprising one or more adjustments and the remaining time needed to enter and stay within target zone.
+The step measures from individual steps can then be grouped into various step categories to allow evaluation of the effect of step size, spatial predictability, arm dominance, and so on, on transient performance.